vwang4536/CurrencyBobsBananaBudget/README.md

     - Installation:
         - For MacOS users - download Redis and follow the instructions here: https://redis.io/download

-        -For Windows users - download the Windows version of Redis and follow the instructions here: https://github.com/MicrosoftArchive/redis/releases
+        - For Windows users - download the Windows version of Redis and follow the instructions here: https://github.com/MicrosoftArchive/redis/releases

 - Fork and Clone this Repository
 - Open project directory